mate-academy/jv-task-management-system/README.md

 - Separate PR to the `main` branch for each task is required.
 - 60%+ of the custom code should be covered with tests.
 - Make sure to name your commits & branches meaningfully.
-- Do not use forks, work in single repo altogether (if you work in a team).
+- Do not use forks, work in a single repo altogether (if you work in a team).

 ## App